motacapla/motacapla.github.io/index.md

 # AboutMe
 Name : Tomoya Ikeda
-Role : SWE (BE)
-(2022/04/02 Updated)

-# Work Experience
-- 2022/04/01-Present
-  - Cybozu
-    - Development
-      - Work on the new feature developemnt for kintone
-- 2019/10/01-2022/03/31
-  - PayPay
-    - Management
-      - Lead 10+ members as tech lead (task assignment, 1 on 1, ..., etc)
-    - Development
-      - Design the architecture/API to create/improve features
-      - Have communicate with PM and other component leads to finalize the code design/interface
-      - Review pull request raised by others as code owner
-      - Contribute on the bff service as main committer, made the most line changes and commits
-      - Run the test thoroughly (E2E, UT, FT)
-      - Introduce the thorough test culture into current team
-      - Measure performance by load test and estimation
-      - Refactoring the codebase to apply the changes easily in the future
-      - Migrate endpoint to eliminate tech debt
-      - Manage releases once every week
-      - Interview to hire engineers
- Had worked on many core developments such as existing payment, new payment flows, new cashback campaign, i18n, etc.

-- 2018/04/01-2019/09/30
-  - NTT
-    - Research
-      - Performance improvement for Point In Polygon algorithm : 幾何計算アルゴリズムの高速化
-    - Development
-      - System design with Elasticsearch : 全文検索エンジンを用いたシステム設計/キャパシティプランニング/調査
-      - DB Indexing feature development for multi-dimensional continuous data : 多次元連続値データ向けのDBインデキシング機能/性能検証
-      - Defective product detection via machine learning/deep learning : 機械学習/深層学習を用いた不良品検知

-# Education
+Role : EM
+(2025/02/12 Updated)

+# Work Experiences
+- Cybozu (April 2022 - Present)
+  - Engineering Manager & Software Engineer
+    - Develop new features for Kintone.
+    - Project managements for the Generative AI team (5+ members) and native app.
+    - Cross-team management for new feature development.
+    - People management for team leads.
+    - Performance evaluations.
+    - Budget planning and management.
+    - Approval of payments and other administrative decisions.
+- PayPay (October 2019 - March 2022)
+  - Tech Lead & Software Engineer
+    - Led a team of 10+ engineers, managing task assignments, conducting one-on-one meetings, and providing technical guidance.
+    - Designed system architecture and APIs to develop and enhance features.
+    - Collaborated with product managers and other component leads to finalize code design and interface specifications.
+    - Reviewed pull requests as a code owner, ensuring code quality and best practices.
+    - Served as the main contributor to the BFF (Backend for Frontend) service, making the most code changes and commits.
+    - Conducted thorough testing, including end-to-end (E2E), unit tests (UT), and functional tests (FT).
+    - Promoted a culture of comprehensive testing within the team.
+    - Measured system performance through load testing and estimations.
+    - Refactored the codebase to enhance maintainability and future scalability.
+    - Migrated legacy endpoints to reduce technical debt.
+    - Managed weekly release cycles.
+    - Conducted technical interviews for hiring engineers.
+    - Contributed to core development efforts, including payment processing, new payment flows, cashback campaigns, internationalization (i18n), and more.
+- NTT (April 2018 - September 2019)
+  - Research & Development Engineer
+    - Researched and optimized the performance of the Point-in-Polygon algorithm for geometric computations.
+    - Designed and implemented systems using Elasticsearch, including capacity planning and performance evaluations.
+    - Developed database indexing features for multi-dimensional continuous data and conducted performance validation.
+    - Built a defect detection system using machine learning and deep learning techniques.

+# Educations
+- 2016/04/01-2018/03/31
+  - 名古屋大学大学院 情報科学研究科: スパコン(FX100)上における並列計算/メモリアクセス最適化/通信削減の研究
 - 2012/04/01-2016/03/31
   - 名古屋工業大学 情報工学科: 強化学習(Q学習), マルチエージェントシステムの応用研究
-- 2016/04/01-2018/03/31
-  - 名古屋大学大学院 情報科学研究科: スパコン(FX100)上における並列計算/メモリアクセス最適化/通信削減の研究

 # Hobbies
 ## Development